DanielHJacobsen/markdown-cv/index.md

 INTEGU, *Freelance Software Consultant*
 <br>
 <br>
-Over a period of half a year, I traveled to India with his wife in connection with her work.
-Given the successful working relationship with the former employer Capgemini, the position was converted to a freelance position.
-This allowed me to continue his work remotely from India throughout the six months.
+Over a period of half a year, the consultant traveled to India with his wife in connection with her work.
+Given the successful working relationship between the client (former employer Capgemini) and the consultant, the position was converted to a freelance position.
+This allowed the consultant to continue his work remotely from India throughout the six months.

 ### Skills utilized
 [![Javascript Badge](https://img.shields.io/badge/JavaScript-{{page.color}}?logo=javascript&labelColor=black)](#)